coobas/europython-24/slides.md

 - Concurrency does not imply parallelism.
   - Although parallelism is typically desired in concurrent systems.
 - Examples of parallel calculation:
-  - GPU's or vectorized CPU operations (SIMD).
+  - GPU's or vectorized CPU operations (SIMD - single instruction multiple data).
-  - Multi-core machines with shared memory (MIMD).
+  - Multi-core machines with shared memory (MIMD - multiple instructions multiple data).
   - Distributed systems: clusters, clouds (MIMD).

 ---

-# Where do you need concurrency?
+# Where do you need concurrency and parallellism?
 - Web servers
 - High-performance computing (HPC)
 - Data engineering
 - Machine learning
+- ... and many more

+---

+# Data processing cares about both concurrency and parallelism

+- In data processing, we often care about both concurrency and parallelism.
+  - We need processes to be responsive → concurrency.
+  - We need to execute processing tasks fast and efficiently → parallelism.

 ---